-Directive: Appliance air intake clearance from regulator / over pressure relief device vent outlet
+Directive: Appliance air intake clearance to pressure relief device vent outlet

 This Directive is being issued by a Provincial Safety Manager pursuant to section 30 of the Safety Standards Act.

 There are instances with-in the CSA B149.1 Natural gas and propane installation code where further clarity is required regarding minimum clearances.
 This directive defines the minimum clearance requirement for appliance air supply inlets (combustion air) in order to resolve installation related conflicts in British Columbia.

 An appliance air intake is not defined in the CSA B149.1, therefore in British Columbia it shall be categorized in two ways, either as passive (natural draft combustion air intake) or fan/blower assisted (mechanically draws air in for combustion).